Spain Company Registration: Procedure & Benefits

 Step 7: Apply for the CIF Number

-After notarization, you must request a provisional tax number (CIF or NIF) from the Spanish Tax Agency (Agencia Tributaria).
+After notarization, you must request a provisional tax number (CIF or NIF) from the Spanish Tax Agency (Agencia Tributaria) to carry out initial business operations.

-Read our guide on steps to register a company in Spain to understand the complete procedure for registering your business there.
+Read our guide on the steps to register a company in Spain to understand the complete procedure for registering your business there.

 For Spain company registration, you must meet the following criteria: